ForgeGit/Nibelung_Stick/README.md

  _Discord_: `Discfordge` <sup>[_Vivax (Pagle-US)_]</sup> <br />

-Public data for Nibelung from round 1 and round 2 of Icecrown Citadel (ICC) PTR - World of Warcraft: Classic Wrath of the Lich King (WOTLKC)
+Public data for Nibelung from round 1 and round 2 of Icecrown Citadel (ICC) PTR <br />
+World of Warcraft: Classic Wrath of the Lich King (WOTLKC)

 | Class    | Total Logs |
 | :------- | ----------:|